 It was constructed by the Incas over 500 years ago and the Classic Inca Trail is the most famous stretch of the Inca road system.

-The route is 45km long and you will be trekking 12km per day on average and will reach a maximum altitude of 4200m when passing through Dead Women’s Pass.
+The route is 45km long therefore you will be trekking 12km per day on average and will reach a maximum altitude of 4200m when passing through Dead Women’s Pass.

-The trail is typically 4-days/3-nights long, but some people extend it to 5-days/4-nights to spend an extra at Machu Picchu.
+The trail is typically 4-days/3-nights long, but some people extend it to 5-days/4-nights to spend an extra night at Machu Picchu.

 The trek is fairly challenging.
 There are many steps which can take a toll on your knees, but a reasonably fit person should be able to cover the route.